 - Self-propelled vehicles like cars, four wheelers, and motorcycles.

-Most of the time before flooding occurs there are warning signs, so these means there are some steps which should be taken in order to minimize damages especially if it’s a flash flood.
+Most of the time before flooding occurs there are warning signs, so this means there are some steps which should be taken in order to minimize damages especially if it’s a flash flood.
 Let’s take a look at some of these important steps.

 - Inspect everything; inside and outside.